-If A is a passive asynchronous record then the dbGetLink request forces dbProcess to be called for A. dbProcess starts the processing and returns. dbGetLink then reads the field value which is still old because processing will only be completed at a later time.
+If A is a passive asynchronous record then record B's dbGetLink request forces dbProcess to be called for record A. dbProcess starts the processing but returns immediately, before the operation has finished. dbGetLink then reads the field value which is still old because processing will only be completed at a later time.